neonevm/neon-evm.docs/docs/developing/dev_environment/setting_up_the_dev_environment.md

 title: Setting up the Development Environment
 ---

-As a new, aspiring Neon developer, you can begin by exploring the Neon EVM framework and setting up your development environment.
-In order to connect to a Solana cluster, you need a [proxy](architecture/neon_evm_arch.md/#neon-web3-proxy-proxy).
-Depending on your purposes, there are several ways to do so:
+As a new, aspiring Neon developer, your first step of exploring the Neon EVM framework is to set up your development environment.
+As mentioned in the Introduction, you need to have a [**proxy**](architecture/neon_evm_arch.md/#neon-web3-proxy-proxy), which wraps Ethereum-like transactions into Solana transactions and sends them, and a **Solana cluster**, where the resulting transactions are executed.

+There are several ways to do set up proxy and Solana cluster:
   * [Option 1:](developing/dev_environment/op1_remote_proxy_remote_solana.md) The proxy is hosted on a remote virtual server.
 Solana [Testnet](https://docs.solana.com/clusters#testnet)/[Devnet](https://docs.solana.com/clusters#devnet)/[Mainnet](https://docs.solana.com/clusters#mainnet-beta) is used.
   * [Option 2:](developing/dev_environment/op2_local_proxy_remote_solana.md) The proxy is hosted locally.
 Solana [Testnet](https://docs.solana.com/clusters#testnet)/[Devnet](https://docs.solana.com/clusters#devnet)/[Mainnet](https://docs.solana.com/clusters#mainnet-beta) is used.
   * [Option 3:](developing/dev_environment/op3_local_proxy_local_solana.md) Both the proxy and Solana are hosted locally.
 (Debug mode, which allows you to configure your node locally.)